sushmarchandran/cloud-tsa/cloudtsa/docs/usage.md

 <a name="basicconfig"></a>
 ## Basic Configuration
 Make a copy of `iter8/cloudtsa/config/config.json` which we will henceforth refer to as your `config.json` file.
-Edit its contents to include the external IP of your Kubernetes cluster and the absolute path of the CloudTSA project folder.
+Edit its contents to include the external IP of your Kubernetes cluster.
+This is the IP address we will use to access the CloudTSA service.
+Also specify the absolute path of the CloudTSA project folder.
 Here is an example.
 ```json
 {
   "prometheus_url": "http://prometheus.istio-system.svc.cluster.local:9090",